 What’s more, students and teachers get up to 50% off when building a website with Pixpa.
 That’s a nice incentive for the educational workers out there, since you may need a place to store all your digital resources (think: slideshows, images, and documents) for class.

-Every plan is different, but all of them include the following features:
+Keep in mind there are different plans with different levels of functionality, but all of them include the following features:

 - The ability to connect your own custom domain

 - Responsive themes: this ensures your site looks good on any device screen size